Intro to FDSA

 Level | What researchers see/access | Where analysis happens | Privacy & use case |

-Distributed Sharing (L1) | Record-level data in an airlocked workspace | In a secure, airlocked analysis environment | Enables more detailed analysis while keeping data in a controlled, quarantined space. |
+Distributed Sharing (L1) | Record-level data in an airlocked workspace | In a secure, airlocked analysis environment | Enables more detailed analysis while keeping data in a controlled, quarantined space |

-Federated Sharing (L2) | Only derived data and results in the workspace | At the data source, on record-level data | Record-level data never leaves the source; results are aggregated and anonymized after a rigorous quarantine process. |
+Federated Sharing (L2) | Only derived data and results in the workspace | At the data source, on record-level data | Record-level data never leaves the source; results are shared after a quarantine process to ensure privacy |

 Versatile Deployment Options